QuTech-Delft/cQASM-spec/README.md

 -----------------------

 TODO: this section will contain info about libcqasm2's API.
 This is still very much a work in progress.
 I'm trying to figure it out as much as possible while defining the spec though, to avoid finding out that something is (virtually) impossible after freezing the spec.

+libcqasm will need the following passes:

+ - Lexing (flex).
+ - Parsing (yacc).
+ - Name resolution: resolve and uniquify labels and resources, resolve mappings by replacing references to a mapping with the mapped expression, and remove `map` statements from the AST.
+Subroutine macro parameters and macro for loop index variables are also replaced with appropriate nodes, to be replaced further by macro expansion.
+ - Replacement of `include` statements with the AST of the included file.
+This includes all steps up to and including this step for the included files, and also includes checking that the included file does not contain subcircuit statements.
+ - `def` statement gathering (macros can refer backward to allow them to call each other recursively) and removal of them from the AST.
+ - Optional: macro expansion.
+ - Optional: expression synthesis.

+Macro expansion substeps:

+ - Replace `let` calls with appropriately typed resources.
+ - Expand SIMD/SGMQ gates to bundles of scalar gates.
+ - When encountering an expression, constant-fold it as far as possible.
+ - When encountering a macro subroutine call: 1) make a copy of the AST representing the contents of the macro; 2) replace the (thus far unresolved) parameter references with copies of the expression AST nodes from the call; 3) recursively apply macro expansion to the new AST; 4) replace the macro subroutine call with the generated AST.
+ - When encountering a macro if/else: 1) statically evaluate the condition; 2) reduce to either the if or else block; 3) recursively apply macro expansion to the selected block; 4) replace the macro with the new block.
+ - When encountering a macro for: 1) statically evaluate the loop index list; 2) make a copy of the loop body for each iteration; 3) replace the (thus far unresolved) loop index reference with the expression indicating the current index; 4) apply macro expansion to each of the new ASTs; 5) replace the `for` statement with the list of generated ASTs.

+Expression synthesis substeps:

+ - Reduce assignment statements to the equivalent list of classical gates and (uniquified) temporary resources.
+ - Reduce `if x goto y` gates to the equivalent list of classical gates and (uniquified) temporary resources.
+ - Reduce all nontrivial expressions used in gates to the equivalent list of classical gates and (uniquified) temporary resources.
+ - The expression reductions above implicitly type-check the expressions as part of the reduction.
+Whenever promotion is required, a `mov` is synthesized for the type conversion.